-4 native trees to use for fodder in New Zealand
+4 native plants to use for fodder in New Zealand

-New Zealand trees did not evolve for browsing ruminants, but there are a few that are beneficial fodder trees.
+New Zealand plants didn’t evolve for browsing ruminants, but there are a few that are beneficial fodder.

 Words: Sheryn Clothier

 Flax makes a maintenance-free shelter, plus it helps to prevent bloat and to remedy scouring.
 Cows, sheep, deer, and goats will eat tips and strip the foliage of its tasty green parts.

 BROADLEAF (kāpuka, Griselinia littoralis)